weaveworks/weave/site/operational-guide/concepts.md

 ### Consensus

-Alternatively, when a new network is formed for the first time peers can be configured to co-ordinate amongst themselves to automatically divide up the IP allocation range.
-This process is known as consensus and requires each peer to be told the total number of expected peers (the 'initial peer count') in order to prevent formation of disjoint groups of peers which would, ultimately, result in duplicate IP addresses.
+Alternatively, when a new network is formed for the first time, peers can be configured to co-ordinate amongst themselves to automatically divide up the IP allocation range.
+This process is known as consensus and it requires each peer to be told the total number of expected peers (the 'initial peer count') in order to prevent the formation of disjointed groups of peers which would, ultimately, result in duplicate IP addresses.